Dasein94/sales-dashboard/README.md

 This project is based on a forked repository that provides a frontend dashboard structure.

-### Main objective: build a dashboard with Chart.js and Gemini API integration, deployed to a live server
+### Main objective:
+building a dashboard with Chart.js and Gemini API integration, deployed to a live server
 ---
 ## What I did
 - Set up the project locally and running it in a development environment